remonusa/DataForge/README.md

 ## Contributing
 We welcome contributions from the community!
 If you would like to contribute, please feel free to open issues or submit pull requests.

-## License
-This library is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This code is proprietary and not open for redistribution, modification, or use without explicit permission from the author.